 - A redundant network connection.
-Having a secondary trunk that mirrors your primary one is the cornerstone of any BCDR plan.
-Ideally, this secondary trunk would be in a datacenter in a different geographical region so any issues in the primary region wouldn't have an impact on the secondary one.
+Having a secondary connection that mirrors your primary one is the cornerstone of any BCDR plan.
+Ideally, this secondary connection would be in a data center in a different geographical region so any issues in the primary region wouldn't have an impact on the secondary one.

 - The ability to dynamically failover to DIDs outside of the provider's network.
 This provides an extra layer of assurance that you will be able to recover quickly - as long as the outage is only occurring in your provider's network.

 The next link to look at is what we call customer access, or how you reach your provider's network.
 In the case of cloud-based phone service, this refers to your internet access.
 What would happen if your Internet Service Provider (ISP) went down?
 Here's how you can proactively prepare for disruptions in your internet: